Causes, Symptoms, Treatment for Bad Taste in Mouth

 4. Why do I have a bitter taste in my mouth?

-Various factors can lead to the occurrence of a bitter taste in the mouth.
-These factors can range from minor issues such as inadequate oral hygiene to more severe conditions like hepatitis or acid reflux.
+Various factors can lead to a bitter taste in the mouth, ranging from minor issues such as inadequate oral hygiene to more severe conditions like hepatitis or acid reflux.
 Additionally, smoking cigarettes can also contribute to a bitter taste in the mouth, which may last for a short duration of a few minutes to several hours.

 5. What Causes a Metallic Taste in Your Mouth?